-This bit monitors the pin of the same name and reflects the opposite value seen on the disk cable.
+The DSK CHG bit monitors the state of the pin of the same name and reflects the opposite value seen on the disk cable.
+The DSK CHG bit also depends upon the Force Disk Change bits in the Force FDD Status Change register (see section CR17 on page 107).